Known4225/swordle/README.md

 Run `swordle.exe`

+Type words with your keyboard or the on screen keyboard

+Click on letters to turn them yellow or green

+Press enter to solve for possible words and next best guess

 You can also build the binary yourself with
 ```
 gcc swordle.c -L./Windows -lturtle -lglfw3 -lopengl32 -lgdi32 -lglad -lole32 -luuid -DOS_WINDOWS -O3 -o swordle.exe